Queens of Crime Fiction: A Century of Female Mastery

 Conclusion

-According to research, Agatha Christie, Ngaio Marsh, Margery Allingham, and Dorothy L. Sayers are often dubbed the so-called ‘queens of crime’ of Britain’s ‘Golden Age’ of crime fiction.
+Many literary scholars and critics often refer to Agatha Christie, Ngaio Marsh, Margery Allingham, and Dorothy L. Sayers as the “Queens of Crime” of Britain’s Golden Age of crime fiction.

 All the above-mentioned writers have each made indelible marks on the genre through their distinctive styles, memorable characters, and innovative storytelling techniques.
 The contributions of these Queens of Crime Fiction have not only enriched the world of crime fiction but have also inspired generations of readers and writers.